Here’s Where to “PYO” Berries in Christchurch

 Price: Pricing varies by fruit type.
 Note that children under 7 are unfortunately not allowed to PYO in the cherry orchard.

-Berries available: Cherries, raspberries, boysenberries, plums.
+Berries available: Cherries (available for PYO until 26 December only), raspberries, boysenberries.
 PYO is dependent on the season, and not all fruits will be available to pick.
 Keep an eye on their Facebook page for what is available at the time.

 Payment method: TBC